internetforall/infa/README.md

 Our Objective
 =============
-•Spreading Internet knowledge across the world.
-•Meeting global needs on internet
+•Spreading Internet knowledge across the world •Meeting global needs on internet

 Who can participate?